unreal4u/u4u-classes/cacheManager_v2.2/README.md

 There are many other very good engines out there (ZendCache / fluxBB-cache) that are probably better but this one is made with speed, ease of use and stability in mind.
 It will also give you the capability to write your very own cache mechanism and implement it very quickly as all calls are identical.
-Besides, it was a nice exercise to learn something about reflection and some other stuff, but therefore *this class will need PHP 5.3.0 as minimum*.
+Besides, it was a nice exercise to learn something about reflection and some other stuff, but therefore **this class will need PHP 5.3.0 as minimum**.

 This package has been extensivily tested with xdebug, APC and Suhosin so that no errors are present.

 Basic usage
 ----------

-`include('cacheManager.class.php');
+<pre>include('cacheManager.class.php');
 try {
     $cache = new cacheManagerClass('apc');
 } catch (cacheException $e) {